-What to Do When You Are Sick and Bored at Home
+What to Do When Sick and Bored

 When I was little, I actually enjoyed being sick just so I could stay home from school all day and watch cartoons!
 As an adult, we miss important things such as work and other commitments.
 However, nothing is more important than our health and well-being.
 We need to listen to and respect our bodies when we need rest and recovery time.

 Enjoy these tips the next time you are home sick or just want to treat yourself to something special!

 1. Make a Fort, and Sleep in It!

 Kids and adults alike will love creating their own special place for rest and recovery.
 It doesn't have to be super fancy.
 Throw some sheets or blankets over the back of the furniture, and viola!
 Fill your fort with treasures such as good books, pillows, and all your fuzzy friends (real or stuffed!).
 Being comfortable will help you sleep which your body needs when you are under the weather.
 Don't forget your favorite comfy pajamas!